Ultimate Product Gallery

 • A link to a product page that shows the issue (or a staging URL).

-• Your theme name and any builder in use (Site Editor / block theme, Elementor, Divi, etc.).
+• Your theme name, and any page builder in use (Block theme/Site Editor, Elementor, Divi, etc).

 • The media types involved (images, YouTube, Vimeo, PDFs, self-hosted video).

-• A screenshot of the “Gallery Debug” panel (recommended).
+• If possible, a screenshot of the “Gallery Debug” panel.

 Related Products